mmaakh/fsdb/README.md

   delretrieve: 47092.987875052066 operations per second
 ```

-My `root` is set to point to a file that exists in a RAID10 ZFS setup with the
+My `root` is set to point to a file that exists in a RAID10 ZFS partition with
-following parameters (as returned by `zpool get all`):
+the following parameters (as returned by `zpool get all`):
 ```
 NAME        PROPERTY                    VALUE                       SOURCE mypool  size                        1.81T                       -